-- 1. Many believe in Jesus, but a disciple is one who loves and follows Him closely. - The crowds followed Jesus for food, miracles, healing, deliverance, and political freedom.
+- 1. Many believe in Jesus, but a disciple is one who loves and follows Him closely. - a.
+The crowds followed Jesus for food, miracles, healing, deliverance, and political freedom.
 Were they disciples of Jesus (John 6:14-15)? - b.
 The twelve Apostles gave up their personal lives to live with and follow Jesus.
 Were they disciples (Matt.
 4:19-20)? - 2.
-This lesson teaches the characteristics of a true disciple of Jesus Christ and how to be one.
+In this lesson we will discover the characteristics of a true disciple of Jesus Christ and learn to be true disciples ourselves.